 Only then will we be as free from dogma as we atheists claim to be.

-Ijeoma, you may be living dogmatic life clinging to every last tweet from Richard Dawkins, but that is not even remotely close to how every atheist lives.
-There is no dogma in atheism, because atheism is not prescriptive.
+You may be living dogmatic life clinging to every last tweet from Richard Dawkins, but that is not even remotely close to how every atheist lives.
+There is no dogma in atheism because atheism is not prescriptive.
 If you want to argue that, by all means, go ahead, but know you will have to cite where and when atheist leaders have called upon the entire atheist population of the world to act and behave and live our lives in some specific way.
 I can’t think of one instance in which that has happened, can you, Ijeoma?

 Here’s the thing.
 I don’t think you’re talking about atheism.
 I think you’re talking about anti-theism.
-I don’t think you have the slightest clue what any of these terms mean and I think you’re just taking your cues from the CJ Werlemans and the Glenn Greenwalds of the world.
+I don’t think you have the slightest clue what any of these terms mean and I think you’re just taking your cues from the CJ Werlemans of the world.
 You’re having morning coffee with a bunch of straw men who are feeding you lines you have no intention of questioning or researching on your own.